JonnyOThan/TweakScale/GameData/TSSafetyNet/readme.txt

 1. Shows a dialog box on startup with a shorter form of the above warning.
 You can choose to hide this warning permanently.

 2. Each time you load a save file from the main menu, it scans the save for vessels in flight that have scaled parts.
 If there are any, it will warn you and create a backup copy of the save.
-Note that currently, quicksaves are not checked.

-3. Each time you load a craft file, it scans the craft for scaled parts.
+3. Each time you load a craft file in the editor, it scans the craft for scaled parts.
 If there are any, it will warn you and create a backup copy of the craft.